MuhammadAftabAslam/Canvas-Whiteboard/README.md

 Clone the repo from the above given URI

 ### 2) Install requirements
  Install Node.js

  Install ionic globally using npm
     npm install -g cordova ionic

  Install android SDK manager
  Install all dependent APIs
  Install ADB globally

  Create Virtual device for emulator using ADB

  Below are the commands for initializing ionic project.

- These commands must be use without sudo
+ These are commands must use with sudo

  Run application on emulator :
     ionic emulate android

   Run application on browser :
     ionic serve

   Run application on mobile :
     ionic run android